Safety Policies and Procedures Manual

 2.0 Authorization

-The department chair, director, or equivalent or higher administrator may grant personnel associated with the department authorization to drive state vehicles or privately-owned vehicles on official University business.
+The department chair, director, or equivalent or higher administrator may grant personnel associated with the department authorization to drive University vehicles or privately-owned vehicles on official University business.
 Such personnel must be employees, students, or designated volunteers.
 The President has delegated this authority to department chairs, directors, or equivalent administrators.

 Administrators may assign department staff members to prepare documents, complete verifications, and conduct training as required by this policy.